The Essential Good News of Christianity

 Faith and belief in Jesus will inspire a life like His.

 Living this way is completely non-intuitive to us.
-Since by nature we want to look out for our self, instead to do God's value system is very hard!
+Since by nature we want to look out for our self, instead to do the value system of God is very difficult for us!
 Without God's help, it is impossible.
 That is part of why Jesus lived on earth.
 He became our example for how to live the value system of the Kingdom.
 And God works in us by His Spirit, transforming us to have His value system.

 All theology is relational; this includes the concept of death.
 Death is the breaking of relationship.
 That is the significant part of Jesus' death on the cross.